ruben-s/openresty-test/README.md

 Observation:
 - it seems the reverse proxy fails to redirect to the resouce server, it is suspected that this has to do with the ip addresses in the env variables
 - as the proxied resource server is also a pod on openshift it's ip address is likely to change on pod restart/redeployment
-- the bitnami openresty docker image is built based on the bitnami minideb docker image.
-This image contains virtually no tools to debug
+- the [bitnami openresty docker image](https://github.com/bitnami/containers/blob/main/bitnami/openresty/1.21/debian-11/Dockerfile) is built based on the bitnami [minideb](https://github.com/bitnami/minideb) docker image.
+This image contains virtually no tools for debugging

 Approach:
 - rebuild a comparable openresty image based on a full debian install (so debugging tools are availble) and verify where an at what point the observed environment variables come into existance